katywings/generator-slim/README.md

 Thanks to the included server you often really doesnt need the following commands.
 But if you use an own Apache, PHP Server you need these commands to switch between the environments!

 ### Development
 All Script and CSS Files are served in full length, no uglifying.
 PHP View Files doesnt get cached.
 Livereload is active.
+SQlite is the active database.

 * Run: `grunt` or `grunt development` to switch development

 ### Production
 Script and CSS Files are served minified.
 No livereload!
+MySQL is the active database.

 * Run: `grunt production` to switch to production

 ## Further Grunt Tasks